 Italy in May is at the beginning of the high season in Italy for good reasons, the weather being certainly one of them.
-Climate is quite reliable and pleasant in May and it is not yet uncomfortably hot.
-Moreover, there are dozens of festivals, feasts and events taking place in May in Italy, all of them a true delight to witness.
+The climate is quite reliable and pleasant in May and it is not yet uncomfortably hot.
+Moreover, there are dozens of festivals, feasts, and events taking place in May in Italy, all of them a true delight to witness.

 Those who are willing to shell out a little more money, or can hike up their travel budget, should definitely consider visiting Italy in May to experience its many festivals.
 Everything in Italy is more costly, from airfares to hotels, so it is better to be prepared to spend a bit more if you decide to come this time of the year.
 Of course, it is superfluous to say, it is worth every penny.

 As we said, May is already considered high season and tourist spots and cities may be pretty crowded: keep this in mind if you are looking for a peaceful vacation, and choose smaller villages and towns.